Explore how your team can use Hiver.

 Customer dissatisfaction is the discontent your customers experience when they are unhappy with your product, brand experience, or service.
 It mostly happens when a customer feels their expectations haven’t been met.
 Customer dissatisfaction can result in negative reviews, complaints, reduced repeat purchases, decreased loyalty, and ultimately lead to what we dread – churn.

-It is important to proactively address customer issues and complaints and give them due attention.
+It is important to proactively address customer issues and customers complaints and give them due attention.
 You can do this by engaging with customers, actively listening to feedback, and promptly addressing customer concerns.

 The Most Common Types of Customer Dissatisfied Customers and How Can You Handle Them